stklcode/wp-liveticker/README.md

 * Contributors:      Stefan Kalscheuer
 * Tags:              liveticker, feed, rss
 * Requires at least: 4.0
-* Tested up to:      4.9
+* Tested up to:      5.0
 * Requires PHP:      5.2
-* Stable tag:        1.0.0-beta
+* Stable tag:        1.0.0
 * License:           GPLv2 or later
 * License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-A simple liveticker plugin for WordPress.
+A simple ajaxified liveticker plugin for WordPress.

 ## Description

 WP-Liveticker 2 is a simple liveticker plugin for WordPress.
 Easily add multiple livetickers, add them to posts with shortcode or use them as Widget.

+This plugin has been inspired by the _wp-liveticker_ Plugin by _DasLlama_ which is no longer available.
+However the code is now completely rewritten from scratch

-## Features
+### Features

-* Handle multiple Tickers.
+* Handle multiple Tickers
+* Automatic update via AJAX
-* RSS feed capability.
+* RSS feed capability
-* Shortcode to display liveticker.
+* Shortcode to display liveticker
-* Ability to customise through CSS.
-* Add ticker to sidebar widgets.
+* Add ticker to sidebar widgets
+* Ability to customise through CSS
-* Localization support.
+* Localization support

 ## Installation